MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 - Queue management

-For a quick overview of how to get insights, scan the screens in this article.
+For a quick overview of how to get insights, scan the screens in this and other web app articles.
 For a more thorough understanding, read through each section and experiment!

 ## Analytics page overview